Rüdiger Sünner

-Rüdiger Sünner (born 1953 in Cologne) is a German writer and documentary filmmaker, most notable for his documentary film and his book on the Black Sun.
+Rüdiger Sünner (born 1953 in Cologne) is a German writer and documentary filmmaker.
+He is most notable for his documentary film and his non-fiction book about the Black Sun symbol.

 Biography

-From 1972 to 1985 he studied music, music science, German and philosophy.
-Beside being a musician in different pop groups and training activity as flutist.
+From 1972 to 1985, he studied music, music science, German, and philosophy.
+Besides being a musician in different pop groups and training activity as a flutist.

 In 1985 he graduated in the art and philosophy of Theodor W. Adorno and Friedrich Nietzsche.

-From 1986 to 1991 he studied at the German film and television academy in Berlin (DFFB).
+From 1986 to 1991, he studied at the Deutsche Film- und Fernsehakademie Berlin (DFFB).

-Since 1991 he has operated as writer, film producer and musician in Berlin.
+Since 1991 he has operated as a writer, film producer, and musician in Berlin.